molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Impractical</aside>

 Please note that this form is for demonstration purposes only.
-While it follows best practices regarding validation and accessibility, it is not a practical sign-up form as a whole.
-The form is way too complex to get new users onboard.
+While it follows best practices regarding validation and accessibility, it is not practical from a design and user experience perspective.
+Among other things, it is way too complex to get new users onboard.

 <aside class="margin-note">Client & server</aside>